 The Glycosciences Laboratory has been supported by research project and programme grants from the MRC, Wellcome Trust, BBSRC, EPSRC, and the NCI Alliance of Glycobiologists the US National Institute of Health.

-- Wellcome Trust Biomedical Resource Grant (since 2012) to support the Carbohydrate Microarray Facility.
+- Wellcome Trust Biomedical Resource Grant (2012-2017) to support the Carbohydrate Microarray Facility.

 - NCI Alliance of Glycobiologists (2012-2017) entitled “Carbohydrate Antigenic Biomarkers for Epithelial Cancers”.

 - Leukaemia and Lymphoma Research grant (2014-2017) entitled “Carbohydrate antigen recognition by the B-cell receptors of chronic lymphocytic leukaemia and lymphoma cells”.